LIU-Xnd/ucas-netlogin/README.md

 ### Install Chrome

-You can find the latest ChromeDriver on its official download page.
+You can find the latest Chrome on its official download page.

-Install it so that a binary is located in `/usr/bin/chromedriver`
+Install it so that a binary is located in `/usr/bin/google-chrome`

 ### Download chromedriver